-The U.S. Senate committee report4 submitted at the time the Inland Navigation Rules were enacted amplifies the intent of the Rule 5:
+The U.S. Senate committee report4 submitted at the time the Inland Navigation Rules

 ...Keeping a proper lookout is often termed the first rule of seamanship....Whoever is keeping a lookout must be able to give proper attention to that task and should not be assigned or undertake duties that would interfere with that task.